aman-rajput120/whatassp_filesending_automation/README.md

 QR appears repeatedly	Clear browser cache
 Message not delivered	Check phone number format
 ⚠ Limitations

 Relies on WhatsApp Web UI (XPaths may break)

 Manual QR code scanning required

 Not designed for high-volume spam messaging

 🚀 Future Improvements

 ✅ Retry failed numbers

 📊 Excel file support

 🖼 Add captions to images

 📁 Multiple file support

 📈 Message status logging

 ⚖ Legal Notice

 This project is intended only for learning and testing.
+The author is not responsible for misuse or WhatsApp account restrictions.

 👨‍💻 Author

 Aman Rajput
 Python Automation Developer